find-usdk/Simplified-WiFi-Connection-for-Photobooth/README.md

 Installation instructions:

  - Copy the folder and files to this path: C:\photobooth-data\wifi-kiosk\
- - Run these 3 commands from Powershell pip install flask pip install pywifi pip install comtypes
+ - Run these 3 commands from Powershell:
+ - pip install flask
+ - pip install pywifi
+ - pip install comtypes

 Start up: